davidtwco/rfcs/text/0000-target-spec-toml.md

     features are supported by a given target
   - Each backend's table is optional and indicates whether a target supports that given backend
+  - It is expected that if a key is relevant to multiple codegen backends then that the schema is shared between `backends` tables
   - For example, `backends.llvm`
 - `cfgs`
   - Keys that configure cfgs that are expected for targets